labanskoller/hackeriet_blog/_posts/2018-11-09-building-an-async-postgresql-driver.md

 we get one answer for every query we send.
 This enables us to start sending query number two before we have received the answer to the first query.

-This really helps with throughput, specially in situations where there is increased latency between the database server and the application server.
+This really helps with throughput, especially in situations where there is increased latency between the database server and the application server.

 ## Use of `java.time` date classes